 I don't know about you all, but this COVID-19 related quarantine has been both a blessing and a curse.
 I miss the outdoors and going to places like the movies, parks, gyms, etc without having to be six feet apart.
 However, it has been a blessing as well because it's allowed me to work ahead on things but to also take a step back and rest.
 Before this happened, I felt like I was constantly working.
 Now, I'm able to stop, breathe, and just live in the moment.
-I'm also able to catch up on all of the non-work related things I've been wanting to do like reading, meditation, cleaning, and watching TV.
-Yes, I said it.
-Watching TV.
-While at first it was awesome to catch up and start a bunch of new shows and movies, it's starting to become boring and just a way for me to pass the time.
-I've become tired of just staring at a blank screen without processing what is happening or learning anything new.
+I'm also able to catch up on all of the non-work related things I've been wanting to do like reading/listening to audiobooks (ya know), meditation, cleaning, and watching TV.
+However, I've become tired of just staring at a blank screen without processing what is happening or learning anything new.
 I craved learning!
 That's when I started watching documentaries.
 What I love about documentaries is that you're still able to relax and watch the TV, however, you're being given all of this beautiful, visually laid out information that will stick with you and keep your brain active.
 So what are you waiting for?
 Let's get to learning!

 The Story of Stuff (General Sustainabilty)